 Nearby is Spruce Knob and Seneca Rocks National Recreation area, within the Monongahela National Forest.
 It’s a driving/hiking/fishing/hunting attraction with the opportunity for rock climbing at the latter.
 It does have great views if you are able to do the long trek to the top.
 If you don’t mind a long, steep and winding drive up a dirt road, there’s also Dolly Sods Wilderness.

 The latter mostly offers views and rougher camping and hiking, as well as bow hunting in the fall (so don’t go hiking in the woods then).
 But there’s more to see and do.
 Also, in the right season you’ll see some enormous rhododendron in bloom.
 Another attraction is the Cass Scenic Railroad, which offers a ride on a steam locomotive powered train with great views.
-For more places to stay or visit in West Virginia State Parks, go here and click on a map link.
+For more places to stay or visit in West Virginia State Parks, go here and click on whichever tab you like.

 Farther east, just inside Virginia, is Shenandoah National Park and Skyline Drive (along the ridgeline the length of the park) with scenic drives to the north or the south.
 To the south, Shenandoah connects with the Blue Ridge Parkway.
 There are many hiking trails and scenic overlooks.
 Be aware that this park gets many visitors in the summer and the roads are often congested—more so when looking for fall color among the trees.
 There are lodges along the way, where east/west roads cross the mountains.
 The usual NPS concessionaires operate them.
 There are also some middling motels on either side of the drive.
 You can connect with the Appalachian Trail here, if you’re into serious hiking.
 There are many smaller (privately owned) caves in the area, most with the interesting stalactites and other formations which they humorously append some silly name.
 Some are more strenuous than others, but many are not too difficult.
 Check individual caves handicapped accessibility.